quarktetra23/latex_extension/README.md

 **Development Phase**\
 The extension is currently under active development.
 Focus areas include refining the content selection mechanism, optimizing the conversion algorithm, and enhancing the overall user interface.
 The objective is to create a solution that is both effective in functionality and simple in its usage.

 Thank you for exploring LaTeXify.
-Stay connected for upcoming updates and advancements as the project progresses towards its public release.
-Your interest and support are highly valued.